- Site Analysis

 - materials with lead-based finishes.

-If you are handling any of these materials (for example, for recycling), it is important to know and follow the correct procedures and to use appropriate personal protective equipment.
+If you are handling any of these materials, it is important to know and follow the correct procedures and to use appropriate personal protective equipment.
 Obtain safety data sheets from the producer or supplier.
 These data sheets give specific information about the care required in storing, using and disposing of a material.
 You may also need to check the removal and disposal requirements of hazardous materials with your city or district council.

 The Health and Safety at Work (Hazardous Substances) Regulations 2017 focus on reducing harm from the storage, handling and use of hazardous substances in the workplace.
 Hazardous substances covered by the regulations such as fuels, solvents, adhesives and so on are common on construction sites.